richardedden/Gannet3.1/README.md

 * Optimization
 * Signal Processing
 * Statistics and Machine Learning
+* Wavelet

 To run the voxel co-registration and structural image segmentation modules, [SPM12](https://www.fil.ion.ucl.ac.uk/spm/software/spm12/) must be installed.

 ### Installing

-The simplest way to install Gannet 3.0 is to download the zipped [master folder](https://github.com/richardedden/Gannet3.0/archive/master.zip), unzip it and then move the Gannet3.0-master folder to your MATLAB directory.
+The simplest way to install Gannet 3.1 is to download the zipped [master folder](https://github.com/richardedden/Gannet3.1/archive/master.zip), unzip it and then move the Gannet3.1-master folder to your MATLAB directory.
 To add the folder to your search path, run the following line of code in the command window of MATLAB:

 macOS
 ```
-addpath(genpath('~/Documents/MATLAB/Gannet3.0-master'));
+addpath(genpath('~/Documents/MATLAB/Gannet3.1-master'));
 ```

-Alternatively, open the Set Path dialog box from the MATLAB menu, click 'Add with Subfolders', find the Gannet3.0-master folder and then select it.
+Alternatively, open the Set Path dialog box from the MATLAB menu, click 'Add with Subfolders', find the Gannet3.1-master folder and then select it.
 When done, press 'Save' to permanently save the Gannet folder to MATLAB's search path.

 ## Built With